ANTHONUSS/PortableMC-user/README.md

 You also have a `PortableMC Template.bat` file.
 You can Edit it to fill the variables at your ease.
 With this you can launch a Minecraft instance and don't have to type all the variables at each launch.

+*If the script is making an error, delete the `PortableMC` folder and retry.*